Assigned: Tuesday, 4/12/2022

 interpretation-based strategy to evaluate the expressions trees.

-We first call the ExprNode::Eval()
+We first call the ExprNode::Eval() function at

 the expression tree root with a record from its